vicjuhl/world-food/README.md

     conda activate world-food

 ## Database setup
-1. Create a PostgreSQL database named worldfood on your desired server, using port 5432.
+1. Create a PostgreSQL database named __worldfood__ on your desired server, using port 5432.
-2. Open a terminal and navigate to the world-food/ directory.
+2. Navigate to the directory world-food/.
 3. Run the following (you will be prompted to type your database password):

     Bash (UNIX):